doublesymmetry/react-native-track-player/docs/docs/v4-migration.md

 1. `getCurrentTrack()` - Please use [`getActiveTrackIndex()`](./api/functions/queue.md#getactivetrackindex).
 1. `Event.PlaybackTrackChanged` - Please use [`Event.PlaybackActiveTrackChanged`](./api/events.md#playbackactivetrackchanged).

-### Typescript Deep Imports
+### Typescript Imports

-If you were using deep imports from RNTP, the `src` has been completely reorganized, and so you may need to adjust your imports accordingly.
+1. If you were using deep imports from RNTP, the `src` has been completely reorganized, and so you may need to adjust your imports accordingly.
 If you've been importing everything directly (ex. `import ... from 'react-native-track-player';`) then you don't need to do anything.
+1. The `PlaybackStateEvent` interface has been renamed to `PlaybackState`